trow-land/Machine-Vision-and-Deep-Learning-for-Robotic-Harvesting-of-Shiitake-Mushrooms/README.md

-# MSc Dissertation Robotic Shiitake Harvest
+# Machine Vision and Deep Learning for Robotic Harvesting of Shiitake Mushrooms

 This repository contains the code, documents, and datasets related to an MSc Dissertation project focused on utilising computer vision and robotic systems for harvesting shiitake mushrooms.
 The project was conducted within the Centre for Machine Vision at the Bristol Robotics Laboratory.

-## For other ML/CV projects see [Machine Learning Projects](https://github.com/trow-land/Machine-Learning) and [Computer Vision Projects](https://github.com/trow-land/Computer-Vision-Projects)

 ## Project Aims and Objectives